-2.1. ""Applicable Law"" means the District's Charter, the Florida Constitution, and federal and state laws, rules, and regulations applicable to Broward Healthapplicable provisions of the Florida Constitution, and applicable Florida and federal laws, rules, and regulations, all as amended from time to time and then in effect.

-- 2. ""Bid"" or "Proposal" means any offer, bid, quotation, proposal, or reply submitted by a vendorBidder in response to a Request for Quote or a Request for ProposalCompetitive Solicitation issued by Broward Health under the Competitive Solicitation Process. - 3.
+- 1. "Applicable Law" means the District's Charter, the Florida Constitution, and federal and state laws, rules, and regulations applicable to Broward Health, all as amended from time to time and then in effect. - 2.
+"Bid" means any offer, bid, quotation, proposal, or reply submitted by a Bidder in response to a Competitive Solicitation issued by Broward Health under the Competitive Solicitation Process. - 3.
 "Bid Documents" means the documents developed for a Competitive Solicitation or other informal or formal competitive mechanism inviting Bids that contains the applicable terms and conditions and plans, specifications, information, elements, and description of the Commodities or Services being Procured. - 4.
-"Bid Bond" means a financial or contractual instrument issued by a surety that guarantees the Bidder will not withdraw its Bid. - 3.5.
+"Bid Bond" means a financial or contractual instrument issued by a surety that guarantees the Bidder will not withdraw its Bid. - 5.
 "Bid Waiver" means the waivers to the Competitive Solicitation Process delineated in Section VI.B.
-(Bid Waivers) of this Code. - 4.6. ""Bidder" or "Offeror" means a person Vendoror entity submitting a Bid, quote, or Proposal to Broward Health for the supply of goods or services in response to a Competitive Solicitation as part of the Competitive Solicitation Process. - 5.
-"Biomedical Equipment" means all clinical, electrical equipment used to treat patients. - 6-7.
-"Board" means the Board of Commissioners of North Broward Hospital District. - 8. ""Budgeted"" means the expenditures by of Broward Health which that the Board have hasbeen approved by the Board at a regular or a special meeting called for that purpose following a Budget Workshop and/or revised through the Final Tax Hearingconsistent with § 200.065, Fla.
-Stat., as well as any budgetary amendments adopted by the Board from time to time throughout the budget year. - 10.
-"Business and Procurement Code Policy Appendix" means the appendix to this Code that incorporates and contains all the Board ratified policies that supplement, relate to, or otherwise apply to this Code. - 11. ""Business Day"" means any day other than a Saturday, Sunday, or a legally recognized federal holiday Monday through Friday from 9:00 a.m. to 5:00 p.m., excluding legal holidays that are recognized by the Broward County Government. - 9-12.
-"CFO" means the Chief Financial Officer who oversees and is responsible for all of Broward Health's financial matters. - 10.
-"Charter" means North Broward Hospital District's enabling legislation, Chapter 2006-347, Laws of Florida, as amended by 2007-299, Laws of Florida, and any subsequent amendments or successor legislation thereof.
+(Bid Waivers) of this Code. - 6.
+"Bidder" means a Vendor submitting a Bid to Broward Health in response to a Competitive Solicitation as part of the Competitive Solicitation Process. - 7.
+"Board" means the Board of Commissioners of North Broward Hospital District. - 8.
+"Broward Health" means the fictitious name of the North Broward Hospital District, a special tax district established by the Florida legislature, and all of its departments, divisions, units, wholly-owned entities, and other fictitious names now established and as further established from time to time by the Board.
+The term